Gudja

 Gudja is a village in the Southern Region of Malta, with a population of 3,148 as of March 2017.
-The village is located on high grounds, south of Valletta.
+The village is located on high grounds, south of the capital Valletta.
 It is administered by the Gudja Local Council.
-A number of schools, clubs, public gardens and recreations places are found around the village.
+A number of schools, clubs, public gardens and recreation places are found around the village.

 The area has been inhabited since prehistoric times, evident from remains still in situ.
 Scarce Punic remains were found in an area known as Xlejli, within the village.
-Several remains of the Roman period are scattered in the whereabouts, notoriously the Ħal Resqun Catacombs.
+Several remains of the Roman period are scattered in the whereabouts, particularly the Ħal Resqun Catacombs.
 The area was inhabited during the Arab and subsequent medieval periods, and the settling found today dates to the Order of St. John.
 The centre of the village further developed during the British period, after which a number of modern neighbourhoods were built.

 The village has a concentration of churches, some dating to the medieval period, and other secular historic buildings such as Palazzo Dorell.
 Prominent buildings are now scheduled as Grade 1 or 2.
 Some buildings and a number of niches and statues are listed on the National Inventory of the Cultural Property of the Maltese Islands.